 1 See Appendix A: Guidelines on engaging in personal or unofficial communications.

 Information

-Access to information is critical to the trust in which Council is held and its overall performance.
+Access to information is critical to both the trust in which a community board is held and its overall performance.
 A failure to comply with the provisions below can represent a breach of the Code.

 Confidential information